Manapad: History

 Traditional stories say that in 1540, a Portuguese trading vessel, while sailing around the Cape of Good Hope on its way to the East, encountered a violent storm splitting its sails and snapping the hind mast, leaving it at risk of foundering.
 The captain, who was devoted to the veneration of the Holy Cross, implored and entrusted the safety of the vessel and that of the crew to Christ.
 He made a vow that he would construct a cross from a portion of the splintered mast and have it planted on the shore where they alighted in safety.
-By chance, the vessel, after having drifted for several days, sought haven at the port of Kulasekharapatnam.
+By chance, the vessel, after having drifted for several days, sought haven at the port of Kulasekharapatnam.The economy depends on the sea and palms.
+Fishermen take care of catching fish and mending nets.
+Palm neera is extracted from the palm trees and is often used to make jaggery or blackcurrant.
+Palm leaves are made into baskets and beautiful handicrafts.
+Quality handicrafts are purchased through a cooperative society and exported to the uplands.There are two streets in Manapadu village where the Nadar caste people live, Pudukkudiyettru Street and Samiyarkudiyettru Street.
+These two streets are also called Nadar Street or Nadar Kudi.
+There are Christians and Hindus.

 Culture

 Festivals

 The festival of the Exaltation of the Holy Cross is celebrated annually by the Catholic Church on 14 September.
 It is a Portuguese tradition to lay the cross in the places where they live.
 This festival has been celebrated for generations over centuries.